Lausanne travel guide

 Book your individual trip, stress-free with local travel experts

 Lausanne tends to inspire hyperbole.
-Often referred to as Switzerland’s San Francisco Dropdown content, it's a stunning place of steep hills tiered above a lake on south-facing terraces.
-Plan your trip to Lausanne with our guide to Lausanne — based on The Rough Guide to Switzerland Dropdown content, your travel guide for Switzerland Dropdown content.
+Often referred to as Switzerland’s San Francisco, it's a stunning place of steep hills tiered above a lake on south-facing terraces.
+Plan your trip to Lausanne with our guide to Lausanne — based on The Rough Guide to Switzerland, your travel guide for Switzerland.

 Much of Lausanne is still wooded, and the lakefront promenades spill over with beds of vibrant flowers.
 Vistas of blue water, glittering sunlight and the white-capped Savoy Alps peep through between gaps in buildings, or at the ends of steeply dropping alleys.

 Attractive, interesting, worldly, and well aware of how to have a good time, it’s Switzerland’s sexiest city.
-In fact, Lausanne was one of the reasons you voted Switzerland one of the most beautiful countries in the world Dropdown content.
+In fact, Lausanne was one of the reasons you voted Switzerland one of the most beautiful countries in the world.